Lanthanum (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- It is best to take this medicine with or immediately right after meals.
+- Take this medicine with a meal or immediately after a meal.

-- Chew or crush the tablet completely before swallowing.
+- Tablet: Chew or crush the tablet completely before you swallow it.
 Do not swallow whole tablets.